-- I. Entering a tournament and then failing to appear without adequate reason and valid notice. - m.
-Entering two tournaments in the same time period without prior permission of both Tournament Referees. - n.
-Defaulting in a tournament or match except as a result of personal injury or other valid reason. - o.
-Associating with professional gamblers. - p.
-Betting or acting as a bookmaker on matches. - q.
-Accepting money or other consideration for losing a match or winning by a particular margin. - r.
-Being party to any payment of money or other consideration to another person to induce such person to lose a match or to win by a particular margin.
+Players (and PST members) are prohibited from associating with professional gamblers, betting or acting as a bookmaker on matches or accepting money or other consideration for losing a match or winning by a particular margin.
+Additionally, players are prohibited from being party to any payment of money or other consideration to another person to induce such person to lose a match or to win by a particular margin.